SAP FI · Materials Management

 • Use MR8M to reverse a logistics invoice

-Now, you might be wondering, is there another way?
+You might be wondering — is there another way?

-Yes.
-If you're dealing with a more complex situation, SAP Note 326707 might save the day.
-It offers a system-level correction that doesn’t require manual resetting.
-Think of it as the shortcut, but you’ll need appropriate authorizations to implement it, and it might involve coordination with your Basis team.
+SAP Note 326707 offers a system-level correction that doesn't require manual resetting.
+Think of it as the shortcut — but you'll need appropriate authorizations to implement it, and it may involve coordination with your Basis team.

 • Reviewing the accounting document via FB03